Counselling and Career Development v2

 How to seek help or assistance

-Career and personal counselling services are usually provided in one-to-one sessions at each of the TAFE NSW locations.
+Career and personal counselling services are usually provided in one-to-one sessions through face to face meetings, online & phone consultations.

 Some campuses arrange enrolment information sessions and other group programs to assist students with career choice, study skills, exam techniques and stress management.
 Some campuses offer both day and evening services and have bilingual counsellors who can assist students in a number of other languages**.

 To arrange an appointment with a Counsellor, phone our administration team on 131 601 (option 5, then option 2).